-“94% of leisure travellers switch between devices as they plan or book a trip”
+“94% of leisure travelers switch between devices as they plan or book a trip”

 – Think with Google

-Facebook is still the most favourite channel of all among millennials.
+Facebook is still the most favorite channel of all among millennials.
 Yet, if you want a solid social marketing strategy, one social network should never stand alone.
 They split more and more of their time between a wide range of social channels.
-Also note that most younger millennials chooses Instagram as their favourite social media network.
+Also, note that most younger millennials chooses Instagram as their favorite social media network.

 ‘The experience economy’